Cracking the Cricket Umpire Calls (What’s Really Going On ?)

 · Last Hour of Play (Test Matches) – The umpire raises one hand and points to their wrist, indicating the final hour of play.

-Some less known cricket umpire signals
+Some less-known cricket umpire signals

-While most cricket fans are familiar with common umpire signals like “Out,” “No Ball,” or “Wide,” there are a few lesser-known signals that are not seen as often during matches.
+While most cricket fans are familiar with common umpire signals like “Out,” “No Ball,” or “Wide,” there are a few lesser-known signals that are not seen very often during matches.
 Here are some of them:

 Lesser-Known Cricket Umpire Signals